Replies to a Jehovah's Witness

 - My answer: I have on my book shelf a Greek New Testament which New

-Testament scholars say is most likely the text of the original manuscripts.
-It is based on the
+Testament scholars say is most likely the text as it was written in the original manuscripts.
+It is

-nearly 5,000 full and partial ancient manuscripts we do have of various New Testament writings.
+based on the nearly 5,000 full and partial ancient manuscripts we do have of various New

-So, yes, I do speak with some certainty when I talk about what the "original manuscripts"
+Testament writings.
+So, yes, I do speak with some certainty when I talk about what the "original

 So, do I have the original manuscripts in my possession?